 2) Labor by capacitor:

 Labor is $10.00 per capacitor replaced + parts + sales tax (NY State Residents) + return shipping.
-There is an additional charge for mechanical work.
+There may be an additional charge for mechanical work.

 4. White Glove tv service Extreme:

-Please note: Minimum charge is $75.00 for all tube type car radio and TV restorations.
+Please note: Minimum charge is $75.00 for all tube type car radio or TV restorations.

 Q: I have an Antique Car Radio from the Late 60s or early 70s.
 It doesn't have tubes, do you restore those too?